prathamesh-sonpatki/o11y-wiki/README.md

 ### RUM

-Real User Monitoring (RUM) is the process of collecting data about how real users behave with the system, and it is usually done by mimicking an end user.
-RUM gives insights to the issues that an actual user would face while using the application/system.
+Real User Monitoring (RUM) collects data about how real users interact with the system by mimicking an end user.
+RUM gives insights into a user's issues while using the application or system.

 ## S